cpjobling/eg-259-cw-2013/README.md

 ### Recommended Approach

 You should fork this repository (you will need a GitHub account) then clone a local copy.
 You should set the "upstream" repository to <https://github.com/cpjobling/eg-259-cw-2013>.
 Full instructions are given here: <https://help.github.com/articles/fork-a-repo>.
 On a Mac, the easiest way to do this is from a Terminal window.
 On a Windows machine, you should download and install the [GitHub for Windows](http://windows.github.com/) client and use the GitHub (command line) shell.

 For the implementation we would recommend the use of a so-called Model View Controller (MVC) framework.
 We shall study one of these, probably Backbone.js, in class.
 You could implement the client app using pure  "*vanilla*" JavaScript or even jQuery, but you will probably find that the coupling of your code to the DOM and the chaining of complex event handlers that would result, may well make the code more complex than it needs to be.

 For more on MVC libraries and examples of their use, please visit the [TodoMVC](http://addyosmani.github.com/todomvc/) site.

+### Running the Application

+The application will run from a local filesystem, but it is more realistic to run it in a browser over an HTTP connection.

+If you have [Python](#) installed on your development system, you can load the application in your browser by using the built-in server.
+See [Using the Built-in Server](#) for details.

+You can also install your forked version of the project into your copy of the [EG-259 Virtual Machine](#).
+See [Using this Project as a Submodule](#) for a recipe for this.

 ### Submission and Assessment